ganeti/ganeti/doc/design-disks.rst

 will be performed using the functions ``AttachInstanceDisk`` and ``DetachInstanceDisk``.

-Since Ganeti doesn't allow for a `Disk` object to not be attached anywhere (for now) we will create two wrapper functions (namely ``AddInstanceDisk`` and ``RemoveInstanceDisk``) which will add and attach a disk at the same time (respectively detach and remove a disk).
+More specifically, the `add` operation will add and attach a disk at the same time, using a wrapper that calls the ``AddDisk`` and ``AttachInstanceDisk`` functions.
+On the same vein, the `remove` operation will detach and remove a disk using a wrapper that calls the ``DetachInstanceDisk`` and ``RemoveInstanceDisk``.
+The `attach` and `detach` operations are simpler, in the sense that they only call the ``AttachInstanceDisk`` and ``DetachInstanceDisk`` functions respectively.

+It is important to note that the `detach` operation introduces the notion of disks that are not attached to any instance.
+For this reason, the configuration checks for detached disks will be removed, as the detached disks can be handled by the code.

 In addition since Ganeti doesn't allow for a `Disk` object to be attached to more than one `Instance` at once, when attaching a disk to an instance we have